Easy Meyer Lemonade Recipe

 Where can you buy Meyer lemons?

-Meyer lemons can be found at most grocery stores, certain times of the year.
+Meyer lemons can be found at most grocery stores at certain times of the year.
 You will also find them at your local Farmers market when they’re in season.
-However, if you cannot find them, you can substitute with regular lemons.
+However, if you cannot find them, you can substitute them with regular lemons.

-Let us know if you make this Meyer lemon lemonade!
-We can’t wait to know what you think.
+Let me know if you make this easy homemade lemonade recipe.
+I can’t wait to see what you think.

 Meyer Lemonade